wnqw/Wenqing-Wang/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Computer Vision: A
+  # - Computer Vision
-  - Machine Learning
+  # - Machine Learning
-  - Natural Language Processing
+  # - Natural Language Processing
+  - name: Asad sd

 # Education to show in About widget
 education: